Spanish Contractions Made Easy: How and When to Use “al” and “del”

-There are only two Spanish contractions—al and del—and learning them is an integral part of speaking correct Spanish.
+There are only two Spanish contractions—al and del—and using them is an integral part of speaking correct Spanish.

 The grammar rules behind Spanish contractions are simple to learn.
 In fact, the hardest part of learning these contractions is remembering to use them in your daily Spanish speech!

 Read on for everything you need to know about Spanish contractions and when to use them.